MaskAnyone/MaskAnyoneProdInfrastructure/README.md

 - Search for the line with algorithm "RS256" and click on the "Public key" button of this row
 - Copy the entire public key string shown in the dialog
 - Open the `.env` file and replace `<keycloak-rs256-public-key>` with this key

+> If you plan on accessing MaskAnyone on any other domain than `https://localhost` (so either a different port or hostname or both), then you'll also need to configure the root URL and valid redirect URIs of the keycloak client.
+To do so, please select the "maskanyone" realm, click on "Clients" and then "maskanyone-fe".
+Now please change the "Root URL" to e.g., `https://100.100.100.100:1234` and the first entry of "Valid redirect URIs" to `https://100.100.100.100:1234/*`.

 **Step 8: Start the remaining containers.**
 ```bash